jlram/bmat-test/README.md

 Not at all

 ### 4. If not, what would you do to improve it?
-Implement pagination with Django Rest and Vue.js' datatable, so the user receives 100 songs at once, and every time they click ➡️, other 100 songs load.
-Also a good idea for that amount of songs would be to implement `django-rest-framework-filters` to get a more concise list of Works, depending on the user's interests.
+Implement pagination with Django Rest and Vue.js' datatable, so the user receives 100 songs at once, and every time they click ➡️ on the datatable, another 100 songs load.
+Also a good idea for that amount of songs would be implementing `django-rest-framework-filters` to get a more concise list of Works, depending on the user's interests.